 - Application process: 36%

 Don’t miss out on potential candidates by not having a mobile-friendly site.
-Optimise pages for viewing and make sure forms are compatible with devices.
+Optimize pages for viewing and make sure forms are compatible with devices.

 2. Artificial Intelligence